 Cluster synchronization

-By utilizing a synchronization server that accepts connections from a cluster a communication network is established.
-Any node from the cluster can then propagate messages and objects to other nodes or access shared information from the synchronization server.
+established.
+Any node from the cluster can then propagate messages and objects to other nodes or access shared

 public class DummyCache extends SynchronizedObject {